 Entry and Exit from the Tourism Labour Force

-Chart 5 tracks the total number of individuals in the tourism sector’s labour force.
+Chart 4 tracks the total number of individuals entering or leaving the tourism labour force on a month-over-month basis.
 The tourism labour force is the total number of individuals who are employed in tourism plus the total number of unemployed individuals seeking work whose last job (within one calendar year) was in the tourism sector.
-Graph one in the series displays data for each month and compares it to monthly employment in 2019.
-Graph two looks at the total number of individuals entering or leaving the tourism labour force on a month-over-month basis and on a year-to-date basis with December 2019 as the anchor point.
 The overall labour force number is important because it shows the total number of experienced tourism workers who are available to work in the sector.
 Decreases in the labour force can be due to either employment dropping (and those unemployed workers choosing not to seek work) or unemployed tourism workers finding jobs in other industries.

 Total Actual Hours Worked